Mandatory Palestine: Termination of the mandate

 The British had notified the UN of their intent to terminate the mandate not later than 1 August 1948.
 However, early in 1948, the United Kingdom announced its firm intention to end its mandate in Palestine on 15 May.
-In response, President Harry S Truman made a statement on 25 March proposing UN trusteeship rather than partition, stating that "unfortunately, it has become clear that the partition plan cannot be carried out at this time by peaceful means... unless emergency action is taken, there will be no public authority in Palestine on that date capable of preserving law and order.
+In response, President Harry S. Truman made a statement on 25 March proposing UN trusteeship rather than partition, stating that "unfortunately, it has become clear that the partition plan cannot be carried out at this time by peaceful means... unless emergency action is taken, there will be no public authority in Palestine on that date capable of preserving law and order.
 Violence and bloodshed will descend upon the Holy Land.
 Large-scale fighting among the people of that country will be the inevitable result".
 The British Parliament passed the necessary legislation to terminate the Mandate with the Palestine Bill, which received Royal assent on 29 April 1948.

 By 14 May 1948, the only British forces remaining in Palestine were in the Haifa area and in Jerusalem.
-On that same day, the British garrison in Jerusalem withdrew, and High Commissioner Alan Cunningham left the city for Haifa, where he was to leave the country by sea.
-The Jewish leadership, led by future Prime Minister, David Ben-Gurion, declared the establishment of a Jewish State in Eretz-Israel, to be known as the State of Israel, on the afternoon of 14 May 1948 (5 Iyar 5708 in the Hebrew calendar), to come into force at midnight of that day.
-On the same day, the Provisional Government of Israel asked the US Government for recognition, on the frontiers specified in the UN Plan for Partition.
+On that same day, the British garrison in Jerusalem withdrew, and the last High Commissioner, General Sir Alan Cunningham, left the city for Haifa, where he was to leave the country by sea.
+The Jewish leadership, led by the future Prime Minister, David Ben-Gurion, declared the establishment of a Jewish State in Eretz-Israel, to be known as the State of Israel, on the afternoon of 14 May 1948 (5 Iyar 5708 in the Hebrew calendar), to come into effect at the moment of termination of the Mandate at midnight.
+Also on the 14th, the Provisional Government of Israel asked the US Government for recognition, on the frontiers specified in the UN Plan for Partition.
 The United States immediately replied, recognizing "the provisional government as the de facto authority".

-At midnight on 14/15 May 1948, the Mandate for Palestine expired and the State of Israel came into being.
+At midnight on 14/15 May 1948, the Mandate for Palestine expired, and the State of Israel came into being.
 The Palestine Government formally ceased to exist, the status of British forces still in the process of withdrawal from Haifa changed to occupiers of foreign territory, the Palestine Police Force formally stood down and was disbanded, with the remaining personnel evacuated alongside British military forces, the British blockade of Palestine was lifted, and all those who had been Palestinian citizens ceased to be British protected persons, with Mandatory Palestine passports no longer giving British protection.
-The 1948 Palestinian exodus took place both before and after the end of the Mandate.
+The 1948 Palestinian expulsion and flight took place both before and after the end of the Mandate.